Student Life

 Salpointe Catholic has a vibrant student government program that develops leadership skills and calls our elected council members to be servant-leaders.

-As the student body’s elected officials, the STUCO members are the most visible of Salpointe’s leaders.
+As the student body’s elected officials, STUCO members are the most visible of Salpointe’s leaders.
 They work directly with the administration when student issues arise and play a significant role in helping maintain the school’s focus on its mission.
-All STUCO activities promote school spirit, the sense of community and a respect for the great diversity of our student body.
+All STUCO activities promote school spirit, sense of community and respect for the great diversity of our student body.

 If you have questions or concerns, contact Clare Sullivan Lechuga, Director of Student Activities